AKSW/sante/readme.md

 ```
 where:

-    <endpoint> stands for the sparql endpoint.
+    <endpoint> stands for the SPARQL endpoint.

     <path>     stands for the target index directory.

 ### Running SANTé Web App
-1) Download the availabes SANTé war file or [generate one](https://github.com/AKSW/sante#creating-sant%C3%A9-smile-war-file).
+1) Download the available SANTé war file or [generate one](https://github.com/AKSW/sante#creating-sant%C3%A9-smile-war-file).

 3) Execute the following command:
 ```